2021–22 NBL season

 The 2021–22 NBL season was the 44th season of the National Basketball League since its establishment in 1979.
-A total of ten teams are contesting in the 2021–22 season, which commenced on 3 December 2021.
+A total of ten teams contested the 2021–22 season, which commenced on 3 December 2021.

 Australian broadcast rights to the season are held by ESPN in the first season of a new three-year deal.
 All games are available live on ESPN and the streaming platform Kayo Sports.
 After signing onto the new three-year deal, Network 10 will broadcast two Sunday afternoon games on 10 Peach and 10 Play.
 In New Zealand, Sky Sport continue as the official league broadcaster, with Dongqiudi, TAP Sports, M Plus, Astro, Fanseat, Spring Media, Live Now and YouTube broadcasting games internationally.

 Teams

 Stadiums and locations

 Ten teams are competing in the 2021–22 season, with the Tasmania JackJumpers entering the league for their first season.

 Personnel and sponsorship

 Player transactions

 Free agency negotiations were delayed until 28 June 2021, due to the late finish of the 2020–21 season which had been delayed due to COVID-19 pandemic.